ManiVaultStudio/PcaPlugin/README.md

 ## Dependencies

-- Eigen 3.4: Download the header-only library [Eigen](https://gitlab.com/libeigen/eigen) and pass the top level directory of your local copy as `EIGEN3_INCLUDE_DIR` to cmake ot setup Eigen as described in their [documentation](https://eigen.tuxfamily.org/dox/TopicCMakeGuide.html).
+- Eigen 3.4: Setup [Eigen](https://gitlab.com/libeigen/eigen) as described in their [documentation](https://eigen.tuxfamily.org/dox/TopicCMakeGuide.html).

 ## Testing
 You can perform unit tests, see `test/README.md` (there are more dependencies).
 Set the cmake variable UNIT_TESTS to build tests.